natcobbinah/RecipesApp/README.md

 useDispatch() returns reference to Redux store dispatch() function.

+[NOTE 2]: Slices has been further been refactored with reduxToolkit, eliminating the creation of (actionCreators and reducers), enhancing readability and reducing boiler plate codes

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).